 - A supportive environment to involve the community and foster new associations.

-The redevelopment of the site involves a number of different trades, such as: aluminium windows, bricklayers and blocklayers, concrete, doors and frames, earthworks, electrical services, hydraulic services, joinery, landscaping, mechanical services, painting, plasterboard, pest control, reinforcement, roofing, structural steel, surveying, tactile indicators, tiling, timber trusses , and waterproofing.
+The redevelopment of the site has involved a number of different trades, such as: aluminium windows, bricklayers and blocklayers, concrete, doors and frames, earthworks, electrical services, hydraulic services, joinery, landscaping, mechanical services, painting, plasterboard, pest control, reinforcement, roofing, structural steel, surveying, tactile indicators, tiling, timber trusses , and waterproofing.

-Progress of construction of the Visitor Information Centre at 30 November 2018
+Above: Early construction of the Visitor Information Centre (30 November 2018)